cloudant-labs/graphdb-slate/docs/includes/guides/mvcc.md

 ### 3. Upload the new revision

-We produce the following document and update the database with it.
+In this example, you produce the document to your right and update the database with it.

 ```json
 {